 - Birth injury: Since their muscles and nerves are delicate, newborns might sustain brachial plexus damage during delivery.
 Not every delivery is risk-free.
 In certain situations, the baby’s shoulder may become trapped inside the mother’s pubic cavity owing to the child’s enormous weight, lengthy labor, breached state of the infant in the womb, or inappropriate dilation of the pubic bones.
 When a doctor or nurse pulls the baby out by holding the head, the brachial plexus might be injured.

 - Cancer or cancer treatments: Cancerous or tumorous development in the area of the brachial plexus can have a harmful impact on the nerves.
 Radiation therapy for cancer can harm brachial plexus nerve fibers in some circumstances.

 - Traumatic accidents: Any type of traumatic event can harm the brachial plexus.
 Motorcycle accidents, bicycle accidents, slips and falls, automobile accidents, and even gunshots can cause nerve damage.

 - Surgeries: When procedures on the neck or shoulder are performed, the brachial plexus nerves may be inadvertently injured.
 In rare circumstances, surgical scars can thicken and injure the brachial plexus.

 The symptoms of a brachial plexus nerve injury differ depending on the nerve and the side of the damage.
-Brachial plexus injury causes pain, weakness or numbness, loss of feeling, and loss of movement in the arm from the neck.
+Brachial plexus injury symptoms are pain, weakness or numbness, loss of feeling, and loss of movement in the arm from the neck.
 The protracted agony caused by brachial plexus avulsion (full nerve root torsion) would be unbearable.
-More intense pain would result from injuries closer to the cervical spine.
+The more intense pain would result from injuries closer to the cervical spine.
 The most severe injuries will result in upper-extremity paralysis.